orbitalquark/textadept/docs/api.md

 #### `ui.update`()

 Processes pending UI events, including reading from spawned processes.
-This function is primarily used in unit tests.
+This function is primarily used in Textadept's own unit tests.

 ---